ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 If any Trusted Components need to be installed, updated, or deleted, the TAM sends an Update message containing SUIT Manifests with command sequences to do the relevant installs, updates, or deletes.
+It is important to note that the TEEP Agent's
+Update Procedure requires resolving and installing any dependencies indicated in the manifest, which may take some time, and the resulting Success or Error message is generated only after completing the Update Procedure.
+Hence, depending on the freshness mechanism in use, the TAM may need to store data (e.g., a nonce) for some time.

 If a Success or Error message is received, the TAM also validates that the nonce in any SUIT Report matches the token sent in the Update message,